FuelLabs/sway/docs/src/sway-program-types/smart_contracts.md

 }
 ```

-There are two declarations going on here.
-One is a struct representing the data that `send_funds` needs and the other is the ABI declaration.
 Let's focus on the ABI declaration and inspect it line-by-line.

 ### The ABI Declaration